 In an effort to increase the accessibility and convenience of care to chronically ill patients and to decrease associated costs, many therapies, including transfusions, are now occasionally given in patients' homes or physicians' offices.
-There is one major factor that distinguishes the administration of blood in a home setting from transfusion in a hospital: the decreased availability of emergency medical care in the event of a serious complication.
+There is at least one major factor that distinguishes the administration of blood in a home setting from transfusion in a hospital: the decreased availability of emergency medical care in the event of a serious complication.
 This inherent difference compounds the already present and usual risks of transfusion; thus, increased convenience and decreased costs must be subsumed to patient safety.

 Another legitimate concern is one that underlies all of transfusion practice: the possibility that blood could be administered to the wrong patient.
 This phenomenon has been well-documented in tertiary care centers [1-4].
 Causes range from mislabeling of the pretransfusion specimen to administering blood to a patient who is wearing either the wrong identification band or none at all.
 Any of these errors can be duplicated in a home transfusion setting.